AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Getting Started

-There are three ways to run JTabViz:
+There are multiple ways to run JTabViz:

-1. Using the pre-compiled JAR file:
+1. **Using the Pre-Compiled JAR File:**
    - Download the `JTabViz.jar` file and the `libs` folder.
    - Open a terminal and navigate to the directory containing the JAR file.
    - Run the following command: